benmoran18/grunt-basic-configuration/README.md

 # grunt-basic-configuration
 This project demonstrates a simple grunt configuration which lints all javascript files in a given directory.
-If no errors are found, the files are them copied to a build folder where they are minified.
+If no errors are found, the files are then copied to a build folder where they are minified.

 ## Running the project